-Oh, and if you think that conventional school is your ONLY option because you’re a single parent, short on time and resources, think again.
+If you think that conventional school is your ONLY option because you’re a single parent, short on time and resources, think again.
 I’ve been a single parent, so I have some special ideas for you – I’ve posted those at the end of this post.

-Unschooling or very loose homeschooling at home:
+Unschooling or homeschooling at home:

 Personally I’ve seen homeschooled kids that go through the same icky stuff that kids in conventional schools go through.
 If you homeschool with tests, set curriculum and forced learning, it’s really not any different than how the average school functions.
 That said, I’ve seen families who say they homeschool, but actually unschool.
 The title doesn’t matter, it’s what you do that matters.